-3.3 OPPORTUNITIES FOR YOUNG PEOPLE

-Contribute to the empowerment of young Aboriginal residents (and emerging leaders).

-TIMELINE RESPONSIBILITY 3.3.1 Seek out and engage with young Aboriginal Ongoing Community residents and emerging leaders.
-Engagement 3.3.2 Through ongoing support and engagement with young people, provide opportunities for: Connection with Elders Leadership programs and/or awards Access to relevant and culturally safe services, clubs, etc. Sports opportunities Training and employment opportunities Ongoing Community Engagement Foster genuine 'co-design' - collaborative planning and decisi practices that particularly impact on Aboriginal stakeholders - ind policies and RECOMMENDED DELIVERABLE TIMELINE RESPONSIBILITY RECOMMENDED DELIVERABLE 3.4.1 Develop, in collaboration with Aboriginal stakeholders and residents, clear protocols on 'who can speak' for different issues.
-Short Term Community Engagement with the City of Kalamunda to oversee the development of the RAP and consequent activities.
+3.3 OP PORTUNITIES FOR YOUNG PEOPLE Contril bute to the empowerment of young Aboriginal resident s (and emerging leaders).
+RECOMMENDED DELIVERABLE TIMELINE RESPONSIBILITY 3.3.1 Seek out and engage with young Aboriginal residents and emerging leaders.
+Ongoing Community Engagement 3.3.2 Through ongoing support and engagement with young people, provide opportunities for: Connection with Elders Leadership programs and/or awards Access to relevant and culturally safe services, clubs, etc. Sports opportunities Training and employment opportunities Ongoing Community Engagement Foster DRK COLLABORATIVELY genuine 'co-design' - collaborative planning and decisic ces that particularly impact on Aboriginal stakeholders RECOMMENDED DELIVERABLE 0 nd policies and 3.4.1 Develop, in collaboration with Aboriginal stakeholders and residents, clear protocols on 'who can speak' for different issues.
+Short Term Community Engagement 3.4.2 Ensure that the Reconciliation Reference Group continues to have a direct and formal relationship with the City of Kalamunda to oversee the development of the RAP and consequent activities.
+Ongoing Community Engagement